-The U.S. seeks to criminally charge Raúl Castro for the downing of planes belonging to Brothers to the Rescue
+The U.S. seeks to criminally charge Raúl Castro for the downing of airplanes belonging to Brothers to the Rescue

-The U.S. is moving forward with a criminal charge against Raúl Castro, 94, for the shooting down of Brothers to the Rescue aircraft in 1996 that killed four Cuban Americans.
+The U.S. is advancing a criminal charge against Raúl Castro, 94, for the downing of Brothers to the Rescue planes in 1996, which killed four Cuban Americans.

 Raúl CastroPhoto © Cubadebate

-The Department of Justice of the United States is taking steps to file a criminal charge against Raúl Castro, 94 years old, former president of Cuba and former head of the Armed Forces, in connection with the downing of two aircraft from the humanitarian organization Hermanos al Rescate in 1996, according to official sources cited by CBS News.
+The Department of Justice of the United States is taking steps to present a criminal indictment against Raúl Castro, 94 years old, former president of Cuba and former head of the Armed Forces, in connection with the shooting down of two planes belonging to the humanitarian organization Hermanos al Rescate in 1996, according to official sources cited by CBS News.

-The potential charge, which still needs to be approved by a grand jury, would focus on the attack on February 24, 1996, when Cuban Air Force MiG-29s shot down two unarmed Cessna planes over international waters, killing four people.
+The potential charge, which still needs to be approved by a grand jury, would focus on the attack of February 24, 1996, when MiG-29 fighters from the Cuban Air Force shot down two unarmed Cessna aircraft over international waters, killing four people.

 The victims were Armando Alejandre Jr., 45 years old; Carlos Costa, 29; Mario de la Peña, 24; and Pablo Morales, 29, all citizens or permanent residents of the U.S. Their bodies were never recovered.